aimanfaiz-lab/2603-ITT440/10% Individual Assignment/NBCS2555A/MOHAMAD AIMAN FAIZ BIN MAZLAN/README.md

 # ⭐ Final Note

-This project integrates real performance engineering tools:
+This project integrates key performance engineering tools:
 - k6 for load testing
 - Grafana for visualization
 - InfluxDB for metrics storage
 - Docker for environment setup

-All results are based on real execution data from a public API.
+All results are based on real-time execution against a live public API.